SpearXirus/Image-Matching-Challenge-2024/README.md

 #### 3) Using DUSt3R (dust3r-baseline.ipynb)
 - Result
 Failed.
 The tranlation vector came out strange.
 ### 4. As an alternative, we decided to copy and edit other baselines.
-And we choose imc-2024-multi-models-pipeline.ipynb.
+And we choose "imc-2024-multi-models-pipeline.ipynb".
-So, we decided to add image preprocessing and tune parameters.
+Also, we decided to add image preprocessing and tune parameters.

 ## Result
 Finally, we scored a maximum of 0.15 points and ranked 180th out of 1003 teams.